Why Germany refuses weapons deliveries to Ukraine | DW | 19.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Germany has declined to join allies like the US and UK in shipping weapons to Ukraine.
-The country faces an unpredictable Russian troop buildup on its borders — and there is precedent for armed aggression.
+Germany has declined to join allies such as the US and UK in shipping weapons to Ukraine.
+The country faces an unpredictable buildup of Russian troops on its borders — and there is precedent for armed aggression.

-Foreign Minister Annalena Baerbock insists German weapons exports to Ukraine are not a good idea right now

 It hasn't taken long to put the new German government's talk of a bolder and more values-based foreign policy to the test.
-Just six weeks in power, it finds itself confronted by Russia's military moves against Ukraine, which fears another attack from its bigger and more powerful neighbor.
+After just six weeks in power, it finds itself confronted by Russia's military moves against Ukraine, which fears another attack from its bigger and more powerful neighbor.

 Germany and its allies are struggling to agree on a response to Russia's unclear intentions.
 German policymakers, including within the three-party coalition government, are also debating among themselves.

-On Tuesday, Chancellor Olaf Scholz (SPD) said Russia would pay a "high price" in the event of an invasion of Ukraine.
+On Tuesday, Chancellor Olaf Scholz, of the Social Democrats (SPD), said Russia would pay a "high price" in the event of an invasion of Ukraine.
 On Wednesday, Scholz reiterated that silence on the issue of Ukraine was not an option.
 His foreign minister, the Greens' Annalena Baerbock, has made similar expressions of solidarity with Ukraine but rejected its latest request for weapons deliveries.

 "We are prepared to have a serious dialogue with Russia to defuse the highly dangerous situation right now because diplomacy is the only viable way," Baerbock told reporters on Monday during a visit to Kyiv, the Ukrainian capital.

-Both the United States and the United Kingdom have announced weapons deliveries, mostly handguns, ammunition, and anti-tank weapons.
+Both the United States and the United Kingdom have announced arms deliveries, mostly handguns, ammunition and anti-tank weapons.
 A group of US senators visiting Ukraine earlier this week promised more weapons would be on the way.

 German government officials have expressed concern that such deliveries could push tensions higher and make negotiations more difficult.

-In their coalition agreement, the center-left Social Democrats (SPD), the Greens, and the pro-free market Free Democrats (FDP) agreed on a restrictive arms export policy that does not allow any arms deliveries to crisis regions.
+In their coalition agreement, the center-left SPD, the Greens and the neoliberal Free Democrats (FDP) agreed on a restrictive arms export policy that does not allow any weapons deliveries to crisis regions.

-Baerbock said her government's decision on weapons has a historical dimension — a reference to Germany's invasion of the Soviet Union during the Second World War.
+Baerbock said her government's decision on weapons had a historical dimension — a reference to Germany's invasion of the Soviet Union during the Second World War.

-Germany remains one of the world's top arms producers and exporters, with sales increasing 21% between 2016 and 2020, according to the Stockholm International Peace Research Institute.
+Germany remains one of the world's top arms producers and exporters, with sales increasing 21% from 2016 to 2020, according to the Stockholm International Peace Research Institute.
 Its largest customers were South Korea, Algeria, and Egypt.

 Ukraine is also a buyer.
 In 2020 and through the first half of 2021, Germany approved 97 exports totaling 5.2 million euros ($5.8 million), according to government reporting.
 These were mostly sidearms, diving equipment, and communications devices.